 Welcome to your next ‘Crops 101’ lesson of the Farming Simulator Academy!
-Today we’re focusing on sugar beet.
+We’re focusing on sugar beet.
 We’ll show you how to plant, harvest and sell this root crop.
-Let’s go!

 (Video coming soon!)